cicely-f/rocket-code/README.md

 ## Known Issues

-Not all features are implemented yet...
+* Not all features are implemented yet...
+* Needs tests...

 ## Release Notes